-Northeast Georgia Medical Center offers both Level I and Level II units using an extended model of training.
-The Unit is structured for the full-time minister.
-The Unit of training consists of a 16- week period.
-The Spring Unit begins the first week of January and is completed the second week of May.
-The Fall Unit begins the first week of September and ends the third week of December.
+Northeast Georgia Medical Center offers both Level I and Level II units using an extended model of training in the Fall and Spring and a full-time model for the Summer Unit of training.
+The Fall and Spring Extended Units are structured for the full-time minister.
+These Units of training consists of a 17 to 18 week period and classes meet on only one day of the week with clinical hours being scheduled during times that best meet the student’s schedule.
+The Spring Unit begins the first week of January and is completed the second or third week of May.
+The Fall Unit begins the third or fourth week of August and ends the second or third week of December.

 Clinical placements for ministry are varied.
-These include ER, ICU, CCU, Pediatrics, Oncology, Orthopedics, Mother/Baby, Urology, Rehab, Neurology, Hospice, Long-term Care, Chemical Dependency and Adult and Adolescent Mental Health.
-There is some evening clinical coverage required, but there is no on-call.
+These include ER, ICU, CCU, Cardiology, Oncology, Orthopedics, Mother/Baby, Pediatrics, Urology, Rehab, Neurology, Long-term Care, Chemical Dependency and Adult and Adolescent Mental Health.
 Clinical placements are based on the student’s experience and the hospital’s needs.

 How do I apply?

 If you are interested in participating in this educational experience, then the application process is as follows: